 Erosion, transportation and deposition are all processes that create the characteristic features of meanders shown in the images above.
-There are several stages involved in the creation of meanders.
+There are several stages involved in the creation of meanders and oxbow lakes.
 These are discussed below.

 In low flow conditions straight river channels have bars of sediment on their beds.
 Flowing water weavers around these bars of sediment.
 This creates deeper pathways where most of the water flows called pools and shallow areas where less water flows called riffles.
 This causes the river flow to swing from side to side.

 The aerial photograph below shows bars of sediment exposed due to the low level of water in the channel.
 Notice how the flow of water weaves around the sediment bars.